Pet Poisons – call (888) 426-4435 or your Veterinarian if in doubt.

 - Unbaked bread dough can expand in the stomach.
 If the stomach twists, cutting off the blood supply, emergency surgery is needed.
 The yeast in the dough can also produce alcohol, leading to seizures and respiratory failure.
 Toxicity Ranking: mild to severe.

 - Veterinary prescriptions, such as arthritis medications, are often meat-flavored, which can be enticing to dogs.
 Ingestion of large quantities can result in stomach ulcers, liver failure, or kidney failure.
 Toxicity Ranking: moderate to severe.

 - Windshield wiper fluid can contain methanol or ethylene glycol.
 Ingestion of methanol can cause low blood sugar and drunken walking in dogs and cats.
 Toxicity Ranking: mild to moderate.

 - Xylitol is a sugar-free sweetener commonly found in chewing gum, breath mints, and toothpaste.
 In dogs, it can lead to dangerous drops in blood sugar and liver failure.
 Toxicity Ranking: mild to severe.

 - Yard products, including snail and slug bait, insecticides, herbicides, and fertilizers, are never good for pets.
 Signs will vary by the ingredient.
 Toxicity Ranking: varies.

-- Water, left out for just a few days, can become infested with bacteria, protozoans, spirochetes, etc… The added chemicals (Chlorine or Bromine) that prevents this contamination in drinking water dissipates in just a few hours when exposed to air and sunlight.
+- Water, left out for just a few days, can become infected with bacteria, protozoans, spirochetes, etc… The added chemicals (Chlorine or Bromine) that prevent this contamination in drinking water dissipate in just a few hours when exposed to air and sunlight.
 Provide fresh drinking water in clean sanitized bowls for your pets daily.